 - a sex crime that subjects you to California’s sex offender registration requirement.

-If the weight of the meth that you are convicted of possessing exceeds one kilogram, you face an additional three (3) to fifteen (15) years in prison—even if the prosecutor cannot prove you intended to sell it.15
+Note that if the weight of the meth exceeds one kilogram, you face an additional three to 15 years in prison.12

 You may be eligible for drug diversion (treatment) instead of jail time for an 11377 HS violation if: